 We periodically evaluate whether events or circumstances have occurred that indicate long-lived assets may not be recoverable or that the remaining useful life may warrant revision.
 When such events or circumstances are present, we assess the recoverability of long-lived assets by determining whether the carrying value will be recovered through the expected undiscounted future cash flows resulting from the use and eventual disposition of the asset.
-In the event the sum of the excess of the asset's carrying value over its fair value is recorded.
+In the event the sum of the expected undiscounted future cash flows is less than the carrying value of the asset, an impairment loss equal to the excess of the asset's carrying value over its fair value is recorded.
 Fair value is determined based on discounted cash flows or appraised values depending on the nature of the assets.
-The long-term nature of these assets requires the estimation of cash inflows and outflows several years into the future.
+The longterm nature of these assets requires the estimation of cash inflows and outflows several years into the future.